 \begin{rmk} Note that the decay of the charged scalar field depends on the dimension-less quantity $q_0e$ only. \end{rmk} \begin{rmk} Notice also that the conjecture of \cite{HodPiran1} does not imply any spherical symmetry assumption.
 It is actually argued that --- due to a better decay of the higher angular modes --- generic solutions decay as the same rate as spherically symmetric ones. \end{rmk}

-The present paper partially solves this conjecture : in particular we are able to prove the upper bounds corresponding to \eqref{Pricelaw2}, \eqref{Pricelaw3} and \eqref{PricelawEnergy}, up an $u^{\epsilon}$ loss for any $\epsilon>0$.
-Moreover, we give an \textbf{explicit \footnote{That may not be sharp.} expression} $\eta(q_0e) = O(\sqrt{q_0|e|})$ (see also \eqref{Taylorp} for a more precise expansion).
+The present paper mostly solves this conjecture: in particular we are able to prove the upper bounds corresponding to \eqref{Pricelaw2}, \eqref{Pricelaw3} and \eqref{PricelawEnergy}.
+Moreover, we give a Taylor expansion $\eta(q_0e) = O(\sqrt{q_0|e|})$ (see also \eqref{Taylorp} for a more precise expansion).

 The upper bound corresponding to \eqref{Pricelaw} is more difficult to prove due to the degeneration of $r$ weights in the bounded $r$ region.
 We indeed prove